January 16 & 175:30 to 7:30 p.m.

 Biology (BIOL 1131) is a one-semester introductory course with two hours of lecture and two hours of lab per week.
 This course provides students with a theoretical and practical foundation for many subsequent courses.
 It introduces students to fundamental biological concepts and processes, including (but not limited to): biodiversity and sustainability, evolution, cell structure and function, the role of biological macromolecules, genetic analyses, and enzymatic function and metabolic processes.
 Laboratory activities will complement lecture content.
 There will be a focus on building skills like microscopy, report writing, and data analysis.

-January 16: Oshawa campus January 17: Whitby campusExplore programs starting in May or SeptemberRegister Now
+May 7: Oshawa campus May 8: Whitby campusExplore programs starting this SeptemberRegister Now